Shopping is a big part of the holiday season, but it doesn't all end on December 25th.

 - Unique offers in dining, travel, and service

-Unlike Rakuten, which is known for its retail bargains, Ibotta is typically ideal for grocery and everyday shopping.
+Unlike Rakuten (which focuses on retail bargains), Ibotta is ideal for groceries and everyday shopping.
 Still, the popular cashback app can offer someday after Christmas sales if you browse the right sections.

-Regardless of whether Ibotta has a specific sale on the app or not, one thing you can always do after you shop is simply scanned your receipts or use the Ibotta app to check out when you go to pay.
-Doing this will help you earn rewards, which mean cashback!
+Make sure you scan your receipts after you shop or use the Ibotta app to check out when you go to pay.
+Doing this will help you earn rewards (which means cashback).
 You can also shop with Amazon through Ibotta!

-Now beginning to hit panic mode with Valentine’s Day fast approaching, retailers are desperately looking to unload the leftover Christmas excess to find more floor space for their boxed chocolate displays.
+The pressure is on for retailers in the last week of December.
+With Valentine's Day fast approaching, they are desperate to unload the leftover Christmas excess to find more floor space for their boxed chocolate displays.
+The week after the day after Christmas is when you can really save some money.

-This when the somewhat ransacked Christmas isles start to become littered with 75% off signs and “Buy One Get One Free in This Section” promotions.
-Whether you’re looking to scoop up a new Christmas tree or grab some more wrapping paper – now is your time!
+This is when the somewhat ransacked Christmas aisles become littered with 75% off signs and “Buy One Get One Free” promotions.
+Whether you are looking to scoop up a new Christmas tree or grab some more wrapping paper – now is your time!

 Lastly, one of the best Christmas savings tips is to do your Christmas shopping the day after Christmas or subsequent days after.
-If you’re someone who is super organized and well-budgeted, the days after Christmas are some of the best opportunities to score gift like items for people.
+If you are super organized, the days after Christmas are some of the best opportunities to score gift-like items for people.

 For example, last year, I bought some items for my step-siblings that I knew they would enjoy this year for Christmas!

-Side Hustle Idea: If you’re a hustler and like to sell things online, a novel idea is to flip items you buy at a discounted rate.
+Side Hustle Idea: If you are a hustler and like to sell things online, you can flip items you buy at a discounted rate.
 Things like winter wear and fake Christmas trees offer great resale value, and if you can, hold on.

-With the increase in online shopping, combined with COVID, perhaps the best bet is to look online.
-But if you want to find a fake Christmas tree for 50% off or you’re like me, and you can’t stand to buy full price wrapping paper, then December 26th is your date to get some sweet sales!
+With the increase in online shopping, perhaps the best bet is to look online.
+But if you want to find a fake Christmas tree for 50% off or household Christmas decorations for pennies on the dollar, then December 26th is your date to get some sweet sales.

 Just be sure you have a list, don't spend recklessly, and also keep this one last point in mind:

-Make sure you have storage for all the deals you plan on capitalizing on!
-Fifty rolls of wrapping paper and 10 fake Christmas trees can take up quite a bit of space for 364 days!
+Make sure you have adequate storage!
+Fifty rolls of wrapping paper and ten fake Christmas trees can take up quite a bit of space for the next eleven months.